commandbox-modules/commandbox-bullet-train/readme.md

 ## Custom

 Output a custom, arbitrary message.
-It's up to you to include any leading or trailing spaes that you want in the output.
+It's up to you to include any leading or trailing spaces that you want in the output.
 This car is disabled by default.

 ```
 config set modules.commandbox-bullet-train.customEnable=true